<$BlogRSDUrl$>

 The recent movie, “Civil War,” seems to portray the effects of the disintegration of rules-based civic order.
 It does not and probably could not analyze the political causes behind that development.
 Moreover, instead of a breakup of the American political federation it apparently predicts the ungluing of the country’s common cultural webbing.

 In other words, the film shows the social effects of triumphant libertarianism, not the philosophy and action plan of its leaders.
+Apparently, the country disintegrates into several regions that react differently to the attempt by a despotic president to hold onto power beyond his elected term of office.
 Moreover, it postulates that the benefits of a diverse and interdependent society are not clear to everyone.
-Could it be that the film’s box-office popularity and the chaos and violence it portrays will awaken the public to the danger of giving vent to childish solipsism and impatience with the obligations of responsible citizenship?
+Some regions trust in designating government under the rule of law; other regions are dominated by lawless vigilantism.
+Could it be that the film’s box-office popularity and the chaos and violence it portrays will awaken the public to the danger of giving vent to childish solipsism and impatience with the obligations of responsible citizenship.

 Defining Freedom